Marktawa/blog-strapi-doc/ARTICLE.md

 There is a helper function called `selectedFilter` that determines the CSS class based on the currently selected `category`.

-A side menu section is rendered with a title "Browse By Category".
+A side menu section is rendered with the title "Browse By Category".
 It then iterates over the `categories` array and renders links for each `category`.
 If a `category` has no associated articles, it will be skipped.
 The link's appearance is determined by the `selectedFilter` function.

 At the end of the side menu, there is a section titled "Other Posts You May Like".
 It renders a list of related articles based on the `articles` array.
 Each article is rendered as a list item with a link to the corresponding article's URL.